-Hitt’s victory was the third win for SwingU Versus Ambassadors this fall.
+Hitt’s victory was the third win for SwingU Ambassadors this fall.
 Arizona State’s Cameron Sisk won the Maridoe Collegiate Invitational in September and UConn’s Caleb Manuel won the UConn Invitational the first week of October.

 Over the 2021 season, more than 100 active tour and top-tier collegiate golfers are using the platform to track their strokes gained and game-improvement data.

 Headquartered in Hartford, Connecticut, SwingU is a sports technology and media company focused on golf game improvement.
 The company owns and operates the top-rated golf game-improvement app across GPS, scorecard, statistics and instruction.
 SwingU Clubhouse publishes an email newsletter reaching hundreds of thousands of golfers daily.
 Lastly, SwingU Academies develops personalized, branded instruction & training apps and media for clubs, teachers and academies.
 For more company information, please visit www.swingu.com.